 5. The Body Scan

 The most famous of all Mindfulness techniques is the typical Body Scan that runs slowly through each part of the body.
+Meditation accessories could be useful in this practice.
 Take a quick 20 minutes break and start paying attention to the way each area of the body feels.
 Start your body from Toes of both Feet to the rest of the Feet (top, bottom, ankle) then to the Lower legs, Knees, Thighs and Pelvic region- Buttocks, Tailbone, Pelvic Bone and Genitals.